tugrulates/blog/demoscene.md

 I met my friend Talha ([flexi](https://twitter.com/flexi_bullet)) on a web forum, even though we were attending the same high school at that time.
 We shared our interests in programming, math, music and philosophy. _Digital creativity_ is what I would call what we were into.

 We hanged out to write recreational code for sleepless days fueled by coffee and tea.
-Imagine two stoners.
-Except they are stoned from trying to understand what a [quine](<https://en.wikipedia.org/wiki/Quine_(computing)>) is, and not weed.

 At one point, we got into watching demos together and the urge to make them was not far ahead.
 After a period of scribbling, we made this little intro filled with simple 2d effects.
 The _coder color_ charm is compounded with the catchy tune.
 The rest; we covered it earlier.

 {{ youtube(id="FkZLPP77B34") }}